|View Sub Navigation||

 All students with a keen interest in Drama and the Arts have the opportunity to undertake a Bronze, Silver and Gold Arts Award.
 The aim of the Arts Award is to support any young person to enjoy the arts, develop creative and leadership skills, and achieve a national qualification.

 A House Drama competition is run annually.
 The Head of Department has designed a format which tests the students’ ability to devise an original performance based on a theme.
 There are set criteria which include the students providing a production programme.
-In 2017 we were pleased to welcome Gill Sutherland, Arts Editor of The Herald.

 K.E.S.
 Summer Arts Festival